mborgerson/wiki-export/wiki/Kernel_XboxHDKey.md

 layout: wiki
 ---

-This key is (amongst other things) used to generate the Xbox recovery key used by the Dashboard.
+This key is (amongst other things) used to retreive the Xbox recovery key used by the Dashboard.
 Users could ask MS support for their receovery key.
 So either Microsoft kept a database of all keys / serial numbers; or the serial number and this key are related.